RUCAIBox/UniSRec/dataset/README.md

 Please download the raw datasets from the original website.

-For the meta data, please click the ***metadata*** link of each category in the table from [http://deepyeti.ucsd.edu/jianmo/amazon/index.html](http://deepyeti.ucsd.edu/jianmo/amazon/index.html).
+For the meta data, please click the ***metadata*** link of each category in the table "Complete review data" from [https://nijianmo.github.io/amazon/index.html](https://nijianmo.github.io/amazon/index.html).

 For the rating data, please click the ***ratings only*** link of each category in the table "Small subsets for experimentation" from [https://nijianmo.github.io/amazon/index.html#subsets](https://nijianmo.github.io/amazon/index.html#subsets).